 Students are introduced to a broad, general overview of business operations in both the private and public sectors particularly with respect to business information systems.
 Students learn about IT careers and the ethical considerations of these careers.
 They learn technical writing practices including how to prepare resumes and cover letters.
 Students also learn and apply the principles of interpersonal communication to their professional and personal lives.
 They learn to effectively work and interact with others.

 The course focuses on how individuals, groups, societies or nations organize ideas, perceptions and values into explanatory patterns.
 Students explore major ideas and value systems by which diverse individuals, groups, societies or nations seek to explain the world and their place in it.

 Students learn about data structures and abstract data types using Java and build mobile and desktop applications.
-They study the list, queue, stack, tree, set and map abstract data types and learn to implement them using different data structures.
+They study the list, queue and stack abstract data types and learn to implement them using different data structures.
 Students analyze data structures and algorithms to determine efficiency.
 They learn the principles of unit testing and thoroughly test their code using JUnit test cases.